Correlation Filters for Unmanned Aerial Vehicle-Based Aerial Tracking: A Review and Experimental Evaluation: Conclusion

 \section{Conclusion}

-This work firstly introduced the tracking scenes onboard UAV, the uniqueness and challenge of UAV tracking compared with general tracking scenes, and what makes DCF-based methods suitable for UAV-based aerial tracking in comparison with other types of trackers.
-Then, the DCF-based tracking algorithms' common basic architecture is proposed for overall understanding.
-Thirdly, this work introduces the highlight of each DCF-based tracker, focusing on its contribution, thus integrating DCF-based trackers' developments over the years.
-Then, in the experiment section, having introduced some implementation information, exhaustive experiments were conducted on six UAV tracking benchmarks to estimate all mentioned DCF-based trackers (both generally and by attribute) and demonstrate the superiority of their tracking.
-Based on the experiment results, this work further analyzes the current tracking challenges, guiding future research directions.
+This work firstly introduces the tracking scenes onboard UAV, the uniqueness and challenge of UAV tracking compared with general tracking scenes, and what makes DCF-based methods suitable for UAV-based aerial tracking in comparison with other types of trackers.
+Next, the DCF-based tracking algorithms' common basic architecture is proposed for overall understanding.
+Thirdly, this work introduces the highlights of noted DCF-based tracker, focusing on their contributions, thus integrating DCF-based trackers' developments over the years.
+Then, in the experiment section, having introduced some implementation information, exhaustive experiments are conducted on six UAV tracking benchmarks to estimate all mentioned DCF-based trackers (both generally and by attribute) and demonstrate the superiority of their tracking.
+Based on the experiment results, this work further analyzes the current tracking challenges.
+Moreover, additional onboard tracking tests are extended to validate the real-time capability and robustness of the brilliant DCF-based trackers in challenging real flight UAV tracking tasks.
+Finally, future research directions and improvement work are summarized, guiding more fruits of DCF for UAV tracking.

 \ifCLASSOPTIONcompsoc